kabelt/2Dto3D/README.md

 ./2Dto3D <your_map>
 ```
 ### Acknowledgements
-This project is part of 42 pedagogy originally as Cub3D.
+This project is part of 42 pedagogy originally named as Cub3D.